 Even though sediment models are built on hydraulic models, sediment parameterization can be more like hydrology or groundwater modeling.
 Sediment models can have dozens of variables or free parameters.
-This makes them vulnerable to "overtuning," compensating errors, non-unique solutions, and equifinality traps (see section "Overcalibration and Equifinality").
+This makes them vulnerable to "overtuning," compensating errors, nonunique solutions, and equifinality traps (see section "Overcalibration and Equifinality").

 Modelers should identify a small set (2-4) of variables or parameters to adjust during the calibration process.
 These should be the most-sensitive and least-certain model inputs (see section "Identify a Small Set of Sensitive and Uncertain Calibration Inputs").
-Modelers should only adjust these variables and parameters within reasonable ranges, and, whenever possible, document a physical justification for selecting values based on field observations.
-If the calibration requires variables or parameters that fall outside the reasonable range of parametric uncertainty or natural variability, the modeler should consider what other model inputs can cause the model to trend in a similar direction and evaluate those variables.
+Modelers should only adjust these variables and parameters within reasonable ranges, and, whenever possible, document a physical justification grounded in field observations, for why they have raised or lowered these values.
+If the calibration requires variables or parameters that fall outside the reasonable range of parametric uncertainty or natural variability the modeler should consider what other model inputs can cause the model to trend in a similar direction and evaluate those variables.